PhD Positions

 The candidate will work under the supervision of Prof. JĂŒrgen Schmidhuber at the UniversitĂ Della Svizzera for the first half of the doctoral studies (Switzerland, 18 months), before moving on to Pfizer to work under the supervision of Dr. Djork-ArnĂ© Clevert for the second half of the doctoral studies (Germany, 18 months).
 A month-long secondment at Bayer is expected to be carried out mid-way through the PhD.

-DC13 - Position Filled
+DC13 - Position Open

 DC13: Explainable chemical representations and models for reaction outcome predictions